Methods of managing Māori land: Trusts, incorporations and reservations

 The people attending the meeting should choose someone to take accurate minutes, so that all decisions made at the meeting are clearly recorded.

-Note: To avoid confusion, you should be precise when using a common tipuna/tupuna (ancestor) as a trust name.
+Note: To avoid confusion with other trusts, you should be precise when using a tipuna/tupuna (ancestor) as a trust name.

 Who can apply to set up a trust?